 Ultimately, the key to successfully managing your conflicts of interest are adequate policies.
 Your organization needs to establish clear policies about what constitutes a conflict of interest and in which cases these need to be disclosed.
 Policies should, therefore, include a number of crucial points:

 - Define who the interested persons are.

 - Detail which types of relationships potentially represent conflicts of interest and thus need to be disclosed.

 - Describe how your organization defines a potential financial interest.

 - Outline your organization’s procedure for handling, addressing, and recording conflicts of interest.

 - State the duty to disclose actual or potential conflicts of interest.

 - Explain what happens in case of policy violations.

 Make sure that your policy is proportionate to the severity of a potential conflict of interest, and disseminate the policy to your organization and all relevant parties.
-Find further information about the seven hallmarks of an effective policy in The Definitive Guide to Creating an Effective Compliance Policy.
+Find further information about the hallmarks of an effective COI process in our eBook, The Definitive Guide to Conflicts of Interest.

 In addition, training is crucial.
 Putting your policies into context will help your employees better understand them.
 Interactive training explaining what conflicts of interest are, why they matter, and how employees should react when confronted with a potential conflict of interest, will ensure a common understanding of conflicts of interest in your organization.